Limit Laws in Transaction-Level Asset Price Models: Transaction level model

-We now give an example (which is allowed as a special case of our theorems) of how time deformations can be used to obtain a nonstationary, possibly non simple point process from a stationary simple one.
-Let $\tilde N_i(\cdot)$ be a simple, stationary and ergodic counting process on $\mathbb R$ with intensity $\tilde\lambda_i\in(0,\infty)$ and let $f_i$ be deterministic or random functions such that $f_i$ is nondecreasing and has c\`adl\`ag paths with probability one.
-For $i=1,2$, define then
+We now explain how time deformations can be used to obtain a nonstationary, possibly non simple point process from a stationary ergodic simple one, while Assumptions~\ref{hypo:lfgn-dates} and~\ref{hypo:lfgn-pp} are preserved.
+Let $\tilde N(\cdot)$ be a simple, stationary and ergodic counting process on $\mathbb R$ with intensity $\tilde\lambda\in(0,\infty)$ and let $f$ be a deterministic or random function such that $f$ is nondecreasing and has c\`adl\`ag paths with probability one.
+Define then

-If the functions $f_i$ are random, we assume moreover that they are independent of the counting processes $\tilde N_i$.
+If the function $f$ is random, we assume moreover that it is independent of the counting process $\tilde N$.

-The functions $f_i$ are used to speed up or slow down the trading clock.
-To incorporate dynamic intraday seasonality in volatility, the same time deformation can be used in each trading period (of length, say, $T$), assuming that $f_i(t)$ has a periodic derivative (with period $T$ and with probability one), for example, $f_i(t)=t+.5\sin(2\pi t/T)$.
-Fixed nontrading intervals, say, $t \in [T_1,T_2)$, could be accommodated by taking $f_i(t)=f_i(T_1)$ for $t \in [T_1,T_2)$ so that $f_i(t)$ remains constant for $t$ in this interval, and then taking $f_i(T_2) > f_i(T_1)$ so that $f_i(t)$ jumps upward when trading resumes at time $T_2$.
+The function $f$ is used to speed up or slow down the trading clock.
+To incorporate dynamic intraday seasonality in volatility, the same time deformation can be used in each trading period (of length, say, $T$), assuming that $f(t)$ has a periodic derivative (with period $T$ and with probability one), for example, $f(t)=t+.5\sin(2\pi t/T)$.
+Fixed nontrading intervals, say, $t \in [T_1,T_2)$, could be accommodated by taking $f(t)=f(T_1)$ for $t \in [T_1,T_2)$ so that $f(t)$ remains constant for $t$ in this interval, and then taking $f(T_2) > f(T_1)$ so that $f(t)$ jumps upward when trading resumes at time $T_2$.
 The jump allows for the possibility of one or more transactions at time $T_2$, potentially reflecting information from other markets or assets that did trade in the period $[T_1,T_2)$.

-If the values of series $i$ are only recorded at specific time points (e.g., quarterly in the case of certain macroeconomic series) this could be handled by taking $f_i(t)$ to be a pure-jump function.
+If the values of some series are only recorded at specific time points (e.g., quarterly in the case of certain macroeconomic series) this could be handled by taking the corresponding $f(t)$ to be a pure-jump function.
 This provides scope for considering two (or more) series, some of which are observed continuously, others at specific times, though not necessarily contemporaneously.
 In future work, we hope to explore this scenario in detail, and its possible connections with the MIDAS methodology, see \cite{MR2288650}.